 You can get more details about how you can calculate your ROI here.

-Every business will have their own ROI.
+Every business will have its own ROI.
 So it’s important to consider your unique situation and the impact your new custom software can have.

 Need some help calculating an ROI?
-Download SPARK’s two free ROI Estimating Tools:
+Download SPARK’s free ROI Estimating Tool.

 Step 4: Determine the Project’s Feasibility

 Next, you need to determine whether the tool you want can be built.

 For example, your idea might depend upon system A being able to talk to system B. Well, CAN system A talk to system B?
 Is it even possible?
 This is the time to find out.

 At SPARK, we recommend starting a software project with an assessment.
 Led by a software development partner, an assessment is a thorough project discovery that tests the feasibility of your software idea.